Borisa995/storabble-login-qa-assignment/test-docs/test-plan.md

 # Test Plan – Login Functionality

 ## 1. Overview
 This test plan defines the approach and scope for testing the login functionality of the application.
-The main goal is to ensure that the login process behaves as expected under various input scenarios, covering form validation, UI behavior, and basic security aspects.
+The main goal is to ensure that the login process behaves as expected under various input scenarios, covering form validation, UI behavior and basic security aspects.

 ## 2. Objective
 - Ensure that users can log in using valid credentials
-- Validate input fields (email, password) for required, formatting, and case-sensitivity
+- Validate required input fields (email, password), formatting, and case sensitivity
 - Confirm appropriate error handling and generic messaging
 - Validate usability features (disabled login, toggle visibility)
 - Assess basic security and accessibility aspects of the login page